Selling a Home in Pre-Foreclosure in Wildwood, MO

 Selling Your Wildwood, MO Home in Pre-Foreclosure | Evervest Home Buyers

 No one likes foreclosure – not even lenders.
-Selling your home in pre-foreclosure is often the best option for both you and your mortgage lender.
-Our buyers are personable and nonjudgmental, and can help you pay off your debt and save your credit score.
-We’ll make a fair cash offer on the property, close on your home quickly, and help you with the legal and financial aspects of the sale.
+Selling your home in pre-foreclosure can be an agreeable solution for both you and your mortgage lender.
+Our buyers are cordial and nonjudgmental, and can help you get out from under your debt and save your credit score.
+We’ll make a fair cash offer on the property, close on the deal fast, and assist with the legal and financial aspects of the sale.
 If your Wildwood, MO home is in pre-foreclosure, call Evervest Home Buyers today at (314) 730-0366 or tell us about your property online.